AvaloniaUI/avalonia-docs/docs/welcome.md

 :::
 ### Advanced Concepts

-Read this section to expand your knowledge of the concepts used by _Avalonia UI_.
+Read this section to expand your knowledge of the concepts used by Avalonia.
 This section is organised by subject.

 :::info
-Explore the advanced Avalonia UI concepts [here](concepts).
+Explore the advanced Avalonia concepts [here](concepts).
 :::

 ## Coming from WPF?